 In a 2007 study, a 31-year-old woman diagnosed with hirsutism was given a flaxseed supplement.
-Hirsutism is a disorder that causes an abnormally high production rate of testosterone in females.
-Hirsutism leads to undesirable traits, such as a deep “manly” voice and bodily hair.
+Hirsutism is a disorder that causes an abnormally high production rate of testosterone in women.
+Hirsutism leads to undesirable traits, such as a deep, manly voice and body hair.

 Okay, you may think that the study is not fully valid because it was done on a single subject who is also female.
 Fair enough.
 Here then, is a 2001 study involving 25 male subjects.
 The men were diagnosed with prostate cancer.
 As part of their treatment, they were given a flaxseed supplement, which they consumed 30 grams daily for an average of 34 days.
 The aftermath?
-Total testosterone dropped by 15% and free testosterone decreased by 20%.
+Total testosterone dropped by 15 percent and free testosterone decreased by 20 percent.

 While the decrease may not be as dramatic as that of the woman with hirsutism, it’s still pretty significant.
-Would you be okay with having 15% less testosterone?
+Would you be okay with having 15 percent less testosterone?

 Are All Flaxseed Types the Same?